Gold Record (album)

-Gold Record is a studio album by American musician Bill Callahan, released on September 4, 2020, by independent record label Drag City.
+Gold Record is a studio album by American musician Bill Callahan, released on September 4, 2020, by Drag City.
 It is the seventh studio album released under his own name, and eighteenth overall when including studio albums released as Smog.

 Background

 Gold Record was first announced on June 25, 2020.
 It was also announced that beginning on June 29, 2020, a new single would be released every week until the September 4, 2020, release date.
 Each weekly release was accompanied by a sketch drawn by Callahan.
 The sketches, which differed every week, were completed during preparations for a Shepherd in a Sheepskin Vest tour.

 The album, which is named after the RIAA Gold certification, consists mainly of some of Callahan's old and unfinished songs.
 The album includes a revisitation of "Let’s Move to the Country", the opening song from Callahan's 1999 studio album Knock Knock.

 Gold Record, which was recorded in one week, features accompaniment by guitarist Matt Kinsey, bassist Jamie Zurverza, and drummer Adam Jones.